Welcome

 - Access restrictions: North of the pedestrian bridge on the west side the railroad crossing, the right embankment including the canoe portage on Barton Pond, the spillway and the left embankment.

-- Equipment and construction traffic will cross the Border-to-Border Trail (B2B) occassionally, but the trail will not be shut down.
+- Equipment and construction traffic will cross the Border-to-Border Trail (B2B) occasionally, but the trail will not be shut down.

-- Permitted access and alternatives: pedestrian bridge over the Huron River, the city canoe launch downstream of the pedestrian bridge, Barton Nature Area parking lot
+- Permitted access and alternatives: pedestrian bridge over the Huron River, the city canoe launches downstream of the pedestrian bridge, Barton Nature Area parking lot

 - Noise potential from equipment (situated between railroad tracks and dam).
 Dewatering equipment must run 24/7 during key excavation work